isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-28-post-Fertilising.md

 	<h4>How do I apply fertiliser?</h4>
 	<p>Fertilisers will generally come with instructions for application and will vary based on product. </p>
 	<img title="A lettuce leaf with a fertiliser burn.
 Photo by Jacqueline Chua." src="/images/Horti%20techniques/fertiliserburn_jacquelinechua.jpg">
-	<p>	However, most fertilisers can cause burns on plant leaves if they come into contact, and thus should only be applied on the soil, or at the base of a plant.
+	<p>	Many fertilisers can cause burns on plant leaves if they come into contact, and thus should only be applied on the soil or at the base of a plant.
 Fertilisers should also be watered in after application, as plants will need to absorb the nutrients from the fertilisers through their roots.</p>
 	<p>The most common ways of applying fertiliser are:</p>
 <ul class="jekyllcodex_accordion">
 	<li><input type="checkbox" id="accordion3">